brunopk/sc-rpi/README.md

     </br>

 > Ensure the Raspberry Pi is properly connected to a wired or wireless (for more information refer to [`/doc/network_configuration.md`](/doc/network_configuration.md)).

+It's recommended to read [`doc/systemd_configuration.md`](doc/systemd_configuration.md) as Linux services will be used for SC RPi an other third party tools.

 ## Development